Comparative study of the Meissner and skin effects in superconductors: introduction

 \section{introduction}

-Superconductivity is characterized by two prominent properties\cite{ash,par}: persistent currents in vanishing electric field and Meissner effect\cite{mei}, conveying the rapid decay of an applied magnetic field within bulk matter, provided the field is lower than the critical field $H_c$ or $H_{c1}$ in a superconductor of type I or II, respectively.
-Whereas a compelling explanation for the existence of persistent currents is still lacking\cite{ash,par} more than a century after their discovery, some insight was achieved into Meissner effect thanks to London's conjecture\cite{lon}
+The Meissner effect\cite{mei} highlights the rapid decay\cite{ash,gen,sch} of an applied magnetic field in bulk superconducting matter, provided the field is lower than some critical field.
+Our current understanding is still based mainly on London's equation\cite{lon}

-where $\mu_0,j,\lambda_L$ stand for the magnetic permeability of vacuum, the persistent current, induced by the magnetic induction $B$ and London's length, respectively.
-Eq.(\ref{lon}), combined with Newton and Maxwell's equations, entails\cite{ash,par,lon} that the penetration depth of the magnetic field $\lambda_M$ is equal to $\lambda_L$, inferred\cite{ash,par,lon,gen} to read as